neondatabase/website/content/docs/integrations/node.md

 ## Step 1 - Create a NodeJS project and add dependencies

-Let's first create a NodeJS project and move to the newly created directory.
+Create a NodeJS project and change to the newly created directory.

 ```shell
 mkdir neon-nodejs-example